Generic name: metformin [ met-FOR-min ]

 if you also use insulin, or other oral diabetes medications.

 Glumetza should not be given to a child younger than 10 years old.
-Some forms of this medicine are not approved for use by anyone younger than 18 years old.
+Some forms of metformin are not approved for use by anyone younger than 18 years old.

 How should I take Glumetza?

 Take Glumetza with a meal, unless your doctor tells you otherwise.
-Some forms of this medicine are taken only once daily with the evening meal.
+Some forms of metformin are taken only once daily with the evening meal.
 Follow your doctor's instructions.

 Do not crush, chew, or break an extended-release tablet.
 Swallow it whole.